Ice hockey at the 2014 Winter Olympics – Women's team rosters

 These are the team rosters of the nations participating in the women's ice hockey tournament of the 2014 Winter Olympics.

 Group A

 Canada

 The following is the Canadian roster in the women's ice hockey tournament of the 2014 Winter Olympics.

 Finland

 The Finnish roster for the women's ice hockey tournament of the 2014 Winter Olympics was published on 18 December 2013.
 The players were picked by the head coach Mika Pieniniemi.

 Switzerland

 The following is the Swiss roster in the women's ice hockey tournament of the 2014 Winter Olympics.

-United States

 The following is the United States roster in the women's ice hockey tournament of the 2014 Winter Olympics.